 Bush is not a terrible person per se.
-In fact, W (as he is often affectionately referred to by the press) is folksy, unpretentious and an all-around nice guy.
-In the 2000 presidential election, the Republican marketing machine sold the boyish Texan to the American public as the kind of Joe Six-Pack you wouldn’t mind sitting next to on a plane, in contrast with the stiff, professorial and sometimes awkward Al Gore.
-And weeks of cliff-hanging vote recounts and millions of hanging chads later, the average Joe stumbled into the Oval Office and began running the country like a dude.
-The football-watching, beer-drinking, pretzel-choking Ugly American overnight became the de facto leader of the free world.
+In fact, W seems to be an all-around nice guy.
+In the 2000 presidential election, the Republican machine sold the boyish Texan to the American public as the kind of Joe Six-Pack you wouldn’t mind sitting next to on a plane, in contrast with the professorial and sometimes awkward Al Gore.
+Weeks of cliff-hanging vote recounts and millions of hanging chads later, the average Joe stumbled into the Oval Office and began running the country like a dude.
+Overnight, a football-watching, beer-drinking, pretzel-choking Ugly American became the leader of the Free World.

-Domestically, America has regressed on every front: social security, healthcare, schools, infrastructure and energy independence.
+Domestically, America has regressed on every front: social security, healthcare, education, infrastructure, and energy independence.
 The country's social insurance program is teetering on the brink of bankruptcy.
-Millions remain uninsured and find themselves one accident away from losing their life savings to hospital bills.
+Millions remain uninsured and find themselves one medical emergency away from losing their life savings to hospital bills.
 Grades are falling across the nation and inner-city schools are as lawless as Chicago in the 1930s.
-Bridges and highways are falling apart, sometimes literally as we have watched in horror on the evening news.
+Bridges and highways are falling apart, sometimes literally.
 From coast to coast, citizens scramble to adjust their daily routine to gasoline prices that soared and plunged at the whims of OPEC and commodity speculators.
-None of that seems to fit the description of the world's most powerful nation.

 Internationally, America’s reputation has hit rock bottom.
-The once military superpower and economic engine of the world has become a wounded behemoth, universally hated and diabolically despised.
-Asleep at the switch, the Bush administration let the deadly sub-prime virus fester in his country and spread around the world, leaving Iceland dead and the rest of Europe seriously wounded.
+The military superpower and economic engine of the world has become a wounded behemoth, universally hated and diplomatically ostracized.
+Asleep at the switch, the Bush administration let the deadly sub-prime virus spread in his country and infect the world, leaving Iceland bankrupt and the rest of the European economies seriously weakened.
 Then there are the failed wars in Afghanistan and Iraq, a double-trouble that turned America from a tolerable Big Brother to a schoolyard bully.
-In the past eight years, the star-spangled banner has never been burned more frequently or desecrated more spitefully than any other time in its history.
+The star-spangled banner has never been burned more frequently or desecrated more spitefully in the past eight years than in any other time in its history.
 It would make Betsy Ross roll over in her grave.

 America’s love affair with the average Joe is over, and it has been a costly lesson for the country.
-But if luck is on America’s side, President Barack Obama will spend his first term undoing all the damages Bush did and focus his second term making the country stronger and more respected than ever.
-Perhaps that was the one only good thing that W has done for America: he has created such a hunger for a proper leader that it opened the door for an African-American president to heal a deeply divided country.
-And if the liberals’ prayers are answered, Secretary of State Hillary Clinton will be elected the first woman president in 2016 and continue Obama’s work to nurse America back to health.
-But I should not get carried away.
+But if luck is on America’s side, President Barack Obama will spend his first term undoing all the damage his predecessor did and focus his second term on restoring the country's international image.
+Perhaps that was the one only good thing that W did for America: he created such a hunger for a liberal leader that it opened the door for an African-American president.
+If the liberals’ prayers are answered, Secretary of State Hillary Clinton will be elected the first woman president in 2016 and continue Obama’s work to nurse America back to health.
+But I shouldn't get ahead of myself.
 I should count my blessings.

-And so I will.
-On 20 January, the Obamas moved into the White House and America is once again open for business.
-At the precise moment of 12:05 pm Eastern Standard Time when Barack Obama took his oath as the 44th President of the United States and renewed the American Dream, I finally exhaled.
-Citizens in places like Hong Kong and Singapore where democracy exists in form but not in substance should take note of the Obama phenomenon and realize what it feels like to be able to elect their own leader.
-Until then they have to keep holding their breath.
+So I did.
+On 20 January, the Obamas moved into the White House and renewed the American Dream.
+At the precise moment of 12:05 pm Eastern Standard Time when Obama took his oath as the 44th President of the United States, I finally exhaled.